sirdx/Pegasustan/README.md

 ## Basic usage
 The following code demonstrates basic usage of Pegasustan.

+> [!Warning]
+> Pegasus API is unstable!
+Some functionalities can be suddenly gone or do not work as expected.

 ```csharp
 // Create and initialize PegasusClient
 PegasusClient client = await PegasusClient.CreateAsync();